Privacy and protecting personal information has become a priority for the medical industry.

 Click here to read the details, or here to access HHS’s FAQ on HIPAA

 Disposing of PHI properly will save your practice headaches- and huge fines.
 HHS is handing down hefty fines for data breaches involving PHI.
+The biggest takeaway is that you can still receive fines even if you did not know about the breach.

 Here’s a list of the different levels of severity, and the fines for each violation: